Travis Bean

 Clifford Travis Bean (21 August 1947 – 10 July 2011, aged 63) was an American luthier and machinist from California.

 In 1974, he partnered with Marc McElwee and Gary Kramer to start Travis Bean Guitars, which made high-end electric guitars and basses featuring machined aluminum necks.
-This was an unusual design (but see also Veleno), departing from more traditional wood necked instruments.
+This was an unusual design, shared by Veleno guitars, departing from the more traditional use of wood.
 The aluminum center section ran through the instrument body, with the pickups directly mounted to the aluminum.
 The majority of these instruments featured solid koa wood bodies and humbucker pickups.
 Though praised for their sound, the aluminum necks made Travis Bean guitars heavier than other electric guitars.
 Models included the Artist, Standard, Wedge (rare), and TB500 (rare) with single coil pickups.

 Kramer and Bean parted ways in 1975, with the former starting Kramer Guitars.
 The first series of Kramer guitars were redesigned aluminum-necked instruments but utilizing wooden inserts along the back of the neck to cut down on weight and provide a more traditional feel; these modifications also avoided patent infringement of Travis Bean's original neck design.

 Around 3,600 guitars and basses were produced between 1974 and 1979.

 In the late 1990s, Bean teamed with master machinist/designer B. Kelly Condon and produced a run of 24 high end, custom instruments.
 These guitars and basses were aluminum-neck instruments, each machined from a 125-pound billet of 7075 aluminum.
 The pans weighed just over 4 pounds when finished and all were serial numbered and identified inside the pan.